-Az-Zaʿarūrah is an unrecognized Bedouin village located east of Ksīfih, on Route 80, its population includes 2,600 residents.
-Az-Zaʿarūrah is a historical village, that was settled before the establishment of the state of Israel, and is named after a medicinal shrub.
-There are a couple of ancient wells and dams in the village.
+az-Zaʿarūrah is an unrecognized Bedouin village located east of the township of Ksīfih, on Route 80.
+There are around 2,600 people living in the village. az-Zaʿarūrah is an historical village that was established prior to 1948, and is named after a medicinal herb.
+There are ancient water-wells and dams in the village.

 Services and Infrastructure

 There are no health services in the village, and residents must travel for about 20 minutes (15 km) to the township of Ksīfih in order to receive medical attention.
 The village has no educational facilities such as kindergartens and schools, and students are forced to travel each day to the township of Ksīfih or the nearby village of al-Furʿah for school.
 There are no paved roads in the village and the nearby wadi has no bridge, so that on rainy days when the river overflows, the entrance and exit from the village is completely blocked.
 Water and electricity are not provided to the villagers by the authorities.
 The residents receive water through 10 ‘Mekorot’ connection points on the main road, from which they draw pipes at their expense, as well as absorb the cost of repairs.
 Residents also supply their own power, with some using solar panels at a very high cost; some use electricity from Ksīfih; and there are also those who have generators.

 az-Zaʿarūrah is an unrecognized village and thus is under the constant threat of demolitions and evictions.
 Some of the villagers’ homes have demolition orders and each several months there are demolitions in the village.
 According to the Be’er Sheva Metropolitan Plan, the area on which the village is situated is defined as combined agricultural and rural landscape and, therefore, the researcher appointed to examine objections to the Plan had recommended that the village be recognized.